mendersoftware/integration/extra/README-release_tool.md

 ### Reference: Main operations

+#### Move from beta build tags to final build tags

+This moves all version tags from version with beta, so versions without beta, in order to start building the final.
+This operation is not displayed if the current build tag is not a beta version.

 #### Refresh all repositories

 This simply does a `git fetch --tags` in all repositories to update all remote